This post may contain affiliate links. Please read my Disclosure for more info.

 My colour pick: Sheer Jelly

-A firm favourite with models, make-up artists and manicurists, French nail brand, Kure Bazaar have a range of over 70 super-chic shades in a variety of textures – matt, glitter or shimmer.
+A firm favourite with models, make-up artists and manicurists, French nail brand, Kure Bazaar have a range of over 70 super-chic shades.
+All in a variety of textures – matt, glitter or shimmer.

-Their 90 % natural, 10-free formulas are made from wheat, cotton, wood pulp, potatoes and corn and the formulas are also free from benzophenone -1 and -3.
+Their 90% natural, 10-free formulas are made from wheat, cotton, wood pulp, potatoes and corn.
+As well as the formulas being free from benzophenone -1 and -3.

 My colour pick: Coquette

 If you’re looking for a brand that is vegan-friendly, high-quality and non-toxic, Yapa ticks all the boxes.
 Yapa polishes are also free from lead, which can accumulate in the body if used regularly.
 Lead is known to be bad for our health and can even cause lead-poisoning.